openeuler-mirror/openEuler-portal/app/en/blog/znzjugod/2023-09-26-Use-LLM-On-openEuler.md

 - Implemented in GGML-based C/C++.
 - Accelerated CPU inference with int4/int8 quantization, optimized KV cache and parallel computing.
 - Streaming generation with typewriter effect.
-- No GPU is required.
-Only the CPU can be used.
+- Can run solely on CPUs, with no GPUs required

 ## Installation Guide
 ### Software and Hardware Requirements
-Processor architecture: AArch64 and X86_64
+Processor architecture: AArch64 and x86_64

 OS: openEuler 23.09